gluck/il-repack/README.md

 The later being deprecated, unsupported, and based on an old version of Mono.Cecil.

 Here we're using latest (slightly modified) Cecil sources (0.9), you can find the fork [here](https://github.com/gluck/cecil).
+Mono.Posix is also required (build only, it gets merged afterwards) for executable bit set on target file.

 Syntax
 ------